 Unfortunately, some dogs can display destructive behaviors, particularly if feeling upset about being left on their own in the house.
-Dogs have been known to chew their way through walls or doors if they are very distressed.
+I have known dogs to chew their way through walls or doors if they are very distressed.
 You may be wondering how dangerous it is if your dog ends up chewing and consuming any drywall at home.

 Drywall, otherwise known as plasterboard, is a material used in construction to finish internal walls and ceilings.
 It is usually a flat whiteboard made of calcium sulfate dihydrate (gypsum) compressed between sheets of thick paper.